xuankimtran/docs-1/pages/katalon-studio/docs/integration-circleci.md

 1. Use your repository on GitHub or create a new one storing your Katalon project code.
 2. To run the test in CircleCI, create a `.circleci` folder in the GitHub repository and add a `.yml` file containing Katalon commands (e.g., `katalon-studio-samples/ci-samples/.circleci/config.yml`), then commit.
 See the example of the `config.yml` file below.

    >**Notes**: You can only configure `katalonstudio/run` to run Katalon tests in the Orb source code.
 For the supported options, see [Command syntax document](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#katalon-studio-plugins-in-console-mode).

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/integration-circleci/circleci4.png" width="" height="">

 ### Configure In CircleCI

-1. Download Katalon Studio Orbs in CircleCI: [katalon/katalon-studio@23.0.8](https://circleci.com/orbs/registry/orb/katalon/katalon-studio)
+1. Download Katalon Orbs in CircleCI: [katalon/katalon-studio@23.0.8](https://circleci.com/orbs/registry/orb/katalon/katalon-studio)

 2. In CircleCI, click **Go to application**.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/circleci/go%20to%20application.png" alt="go to application" width="100%">

 3. The Application page appears.
-Choose a Git Organization
+Choose a Git Organization.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/circleci/choose%20organisation.png" width="40%" alt="choose organisation">